 Refer to adult dosing.
 Solution/suspension: Use cautiously in the elderly in the smallest possible dose.

-Ophthalmic solution, suspension: Remove soft contact lenses prior to using solutions containing benzalkonium chloride.
+Ophthalmic 0.1% solution or suspension: Remove soft contact lenses prior to using solutions containing benzalkonium chloride.
 Do not touch tip of container to eye.
 Shake suspension well prior to use.

 1% to 10%:

-Ophthalmic solution/suspension: Frequency not defined: Ophthalmic: Burning sensation of eyes, cataract, decreased visual acuity, eye perforation, filtering blebs, glaucoma (with optic nerve damage), secondary ocular infection, stinging of eyes, visual field defect
+Ophthalmic: Burning sensation of eyes, cataract, decreased visual acuity, eye perforation, glaucoma (with optic nerve damage), inadvertent filtering bleb, secondary ocular infection, stinging of eyes, visual field defect

 Concerns related to adverse effects: